polterguy/magic/README.md

 ![Visually design your database using SQL Studio](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/where-the-machine-creates-the-code.jpg)

-You can try out how such a chat bot works at [docs.aista.com](https://docs.aista.com) - However, you can also of course scrape other websites, creating your own custom AI based chatbot based upon for instance publicly available information, such as government information, etc,
+You can try out such a chat bot at [aista.com](https://aista.com).
+You can also scrape other websites, creating your own custom AI based chatbot based upon for instance publicly available information, such as government information, etc.

 ## CRUD API generator